k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

      - **File Name** - populate the file name by [LU Table Name].[flow name]
      - **Parameters** -
        - **TABLE_NAME** - populate it by the LU table name.
-Note that the LU table name must be identical to the data source table name.
+Note that the LU table name should be identical to the data source table name.
        - **KEY** - populate the key to delete the LU table before populating it.
        - **SOURCE_INTERFACE** - the interface name for the source DB query.